bbrillhart19/vapor/README.md

 ## About
-A (to-be) GraphRAG based video game recommendation system built on Steam data.
+A personalized AI chat companion for gamers built on Steam data and GraphRAG.

 ## Getting Started
 Before proceeding, clone the repository to your system.